 CGMA Recommends that members assigned to deployable units provide their spouses with a copy of CGMA Pre-Authorization Form (CGMA Form 16).
 This will facilitate family members being able to get immediate assistance in the event of a natural disaster.
 The form should be submitted to the unit CGMA Representative.

 Zelle is the only method by which CGMA can deposit funds directly into the member’s account.
 It takes about 5 minutes to enroll and it is free!
 (Look for Zelle on your banking app.)
+Clients should contact their bank about enrolling if they are not already enrolled.
+All CGMA clients are strongly encouraged to enroll in Zelle now.
 While paper checks remain an option for clients, electronic payment through Zelle greatly reduces processing time and allows CGMA to distribute funds to members even faster.

 CGMA works because it has the resources needed to do the job.
 If you find yourself in need of assistance, do reach out.
 All of our normal programs and services also remain available.
 If you are able, please give generously.
 Your generous support ensures that CGMA continues to stand strong, able to provide the resources necessary for our shipmates to be mission ready and their families to feel secure.